Immigration and Border Protection (Visas, Citizenship and Customs)

 Driving in Australia

-Information on driving and licence regulations in Australia, can be found at Transport and Licences in Australia
+Information on driving and licence regulations in Australia, can be found on the Ausroads and Tourism Australia webpages.

 You can obtain an international driving licence from the relevant authorities in your country (in French Polynesia at Direction des Transports Terrestres).